Influence of the French Revolution: Russia

-Many intellectuals held different views on why the French Revolution began.
-Nikolai Fyodorov saw sexuality as the primary reason behind the French Revolution; in his book, The Philosophy of the Common Task, he viewed sexuality as a "demonic" force driving humanity to revolution and war, listing the French Revolution as an example.
-Leading editor and art critic of Novoye Vremya, Fedor Bulgakov, approached the French Revolution in a similar context, although also seeing faulty advice and badly luck as other partial reasons for the downfall of the French monarchy during the revolution.
+Many Russian intellectuals held different views on why the French Revolution began.
+Nikolai Fyodorov saw sexuality as a key factor behind the French Revolution; in his book, The Philosophy of the Common Task, he viewed sexuality as a "demonic" force driving humanity to revolution and war, listing the French Revolution as an example.
+Leading editor and art critic of Novoye Vremya, Fedor Bulgakov, approached the French Revolution in a similar context, but he also saw faulty advice and bad luck as other partial reasons for the downfall of the French monarchy.
 Other Novoye Vremya contributors described the sexuality mentioned by Fyodrov and Bulgakov as a destructive phenomenon that plagued the French gentry with absolute cynicism, causing the monarchs to become effeminate and helping in their downfall in the revolution.
-According to these contributors, the entire 18th century marked by "insane profligacy".
+According to these contributors, the entire 18th century was marked by "insane profligacy".
 The Reign of Terror was also partially explained by French sexuality, with desires to be successful lovers driving the revolutionaries to gain power.

 On the other hand, intellectuals like Nikolay Danilevsky and Leo Tolstoy believed that violence was the main cause of the French Revolution, related to their beliefs about Western violence.
 Danilevsky, using notable scientific racism in his works, incorporated the French Revolution heavily.
 In his work, Russia and Europe: A Look at the Cultural and Political Relations of the Slavic World to the Romano-German World, he viewed Russians and Europeans as two separate species, with Europeans being a naturally violent species.
-According to Danilevsky, this is why the French, being European, had started the Revolution.
+According to Danilevsky, this is why the European French had started the revolution.
 Danilevsky also believed this explained their "inherent cruelty" during the Napoleonic Wars.
-In Tolstoy's case, he had witnessed a guillotine execution in Paris, which may have lead to him reading Joseph de Maistre, and interpret his works in a way that made it seem like only the west (including France) was "cruel" and "bellicose".
+In Tolstoy's case, he had witnessed a guillotine execution in Paris, which is thought to have led to him reading Joseph de Maistre, interpreting his works in a way that made it seem like only the west (including France) was "cruel" and "bellicose".
 This explains why in War and Peace, Napoleon and his officers are portrayed as being entirely indifferent to the suffering of civilians and soldiers, even of their own.